About Us

 Sophie Zinberg

-Sophie grew up learning to sail with Atlantic Yachting and has been an avid seagoer ever since.
-She’s sailed just about everything from C420s with the University of Chicago sailing team on Lake Michigan, to crewing 45 foot catamarans in the Virgin Islands, but her favorite remains AY’s J24s on the Hudson.
-When she isn’t sailing, she is busy studying neuroscience at the University of Chicago, learning a new language, and honing her photography skills.
+Sophie grew up learning to sail with Atlantic Yachting, and she has been an avid seagoer ever since.
+From racing C420s with the University of Chicago sailing team on Lake Michigan to crewing 45-foot catamarans in the Virgin Islands and New England, Sophie has experienced a wide range of sailing adventures, but her favorite remains teaching on Atlantic Yachting’s J24s.

 logo footer